 Clothing for the Inca Trail hike

 As mentioned above, the Inca Trail and Machu Picchu weather are unpredictable, and rain can occur even in the driest months of the year, like June or July.
-It would be best if you always were prepared for all seasons.
+It would be best to always be prepared for all seasons.

-Bring around 5 or 6 undergarments; you should always bring an extra set as you might use more than 1 in the day if it gets wet.
-1 or 2 different will be enough as you must save room for others.
+Bring around 5 or 6 undergarments.
+You should always bring an extra set, as you might use more than 1 in the day if it gets wet.
+One or two different ones will be enough, as you must save room for others.
 Sports underwear is better; bring sports bras.

 You will need base layers for cold nights and early mornings; they must be lightweight.

-Long sleeve shirts are recommended for this trek; they must be lightweight, breathable, and quick-dry material.
-Bring 2 short sleeve shirts and three long-sleeved shirts; cotton is not recommended.
+Long-sleeved shirts are recommended for this trek; they must be lightweight, breathable, and quick-dry material.
+Bring two short-sleeved shirts and three long-sleeved shirts; cotton is not recommended.

-Long-sleeve shirts are important for the Inca Trail trek as they protect from the sun, insects, and changing weather conditions
+Long-sleeve shirts are essential for the Inca Trail trek as they protect from the sun, insects, and changing weather conditions.

 Both fleece and down jackets are suitable for the Inca Trail, as they provide warmth and insulation during the colder evenings and higher altitudes.